jcorporation/myMPD/docs/030-running.md

 - Dropping privileges, if started as root.
 - Check and create the directories inside `cachedir` and `workdir`.

+!!! note
-- **Note:** It is not supported to run myMPD as root.
+    It is not supported to run myMPD as root.
 If started as root, myMPD drops privileges to the configured user (default mympd).

 ## Startup script